Habib Haddad: Career

 Haddad is currently the president and managing director of the E14 Fund that invests in spin-offs from MIT.

-In 2004, he became a founding engineer at Mok3 (later Everyscape), an image-based modeling software company spun out of MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL).
-He remained with the company until 2005, after which he joined ATI Technologies as a senior software engineer, working on its first GPU driver prior to ATI’s acquisition by Advanced Micro Devices (AMD).
+In 2004, he became a founding engineer at Mok3 (later Everyscape), an image-based modeling software company spun out of MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL).
+He remained with the company until 2005, after which he joined ATI Technologies as a senior software engineer, working on its first GPU driver prior to ATI's acquisition by Advanced Micro Devices (AMD).

 In 2007, Haddad founded Yamli, which introduced a probabilistic language model focused on transliteration and became one of the early interactive natural-language-processing web platforms.
 Yamli was acquired by Yahoo! in 2012.

 From 2012 to 2016, he served as the founding chief executive officer of Wamda, a regional platform of programs and networks supporting entrepreneurship across the Middle East and North Africa with investments that include Careem and LittleBits.

-Activism
+Social Impact

 In 2006, he founded Relief Lebanon to support relief efforts during the 2006 war in Lebanon.
 The grass root effort was featured by the "101 Stories to Tell" initiative by the UNDP in February 2009.

 In 2009, Haddad along with two other Middle East technology entrepreneurs, founded, YallaStartup, a non-governmental organization that aims to foster early stage entrepreneurship and startup creation.
 It was one of the first support organizations for MENA Entrepreneurs.

 In 2011 he co-created Alive.in, a website that brought 1000 volunteers to transcribe and translate voicemails from the Egyptian protesters after the government shutdown of the internet.
 He started the company when Google and Twitter launched a project to allow people to leave a voice mail that will be then put on Twitter, Haddad came up with an idea to crowd source translation of those voices in real time from Arabic to other languages.

+In 2020, Haddad co-launched Beirut Box with his wife, Hala Hanna and friends Diala Ezzelidn, Hashim Sarkis (Dean of MIT's School of Architecture and Planning), a fundraising initiative engaging restaurants in Boston and beyond to raise money for relief and recovery after the Beirut explosion.

+Habib Haddad serves on the board of LebNet, a nonprofit organization for Lebanese professionals and entrepreneurs, and has been Chairman of its Board of Directors since at least 2023.